jhajek/Linux-text-book-part-1/Chapter-10/chapter-10.md

 WantedBy=multi-user.target
 ```

 The three standard sections of a `.service` file are the `UNIT`, `SERVICE`, and `INSTALL`.
 The `UNIT` header is for description information relating to the service and a chance to require an `AFTER` target.
-In nginx's case, this service wants to be started AFTER the network.target has succesfully been started--which makes sense to require network before a web-server starts, otherwise don't start it.
+In nginx's case, this service wants to be started AFTER the network.target has successfully been started--which makes sense to require network before a web-server starts, otherwise don't start it.

 The main section is the `SERVICE` header.
-This is where the logic defining the executable to start the service is locatd.
+This is where the logic defining the executable to start the service is located.
 Finally the last header `INSTALL` tells systemd to start this service only when in the multi-user.target mode (or NON-GUI server mode).

 The systemd command `systemctl show` will show all details relating to a target or a service file.
 Systemd services have the ability to "Require" various parts of an environment to be present and what they "Want" to be running before they start.
 The `show` and `--property` options allow you to retrieve individual values from any service file without having to display the entire file.

 * The command `sudo systemctl show --property "Wants" nginx.service`
-  * Will show only the property "WantedBy" from the service file
+  * Will show only the property "Wants" from the service file
 * The command `sudo systemctl show --property "ExecStart" nginx.service`
   * Will show only the property "ExecStart" from the service file
 * The command `sudo systemctl show --property "After" nginx.service`
-  * Will show only the property "ExecStart" from the service file
+  * Will show only the property "After" from the service file

 ### Major systemd Components